svenluijten/svenluijten.com/source/_concerts/freddie-gibbs-europe-22-tour.md

 house with his expansive catalog of music.
 Some old, some new, and you could tell he was just there to have fun.

 ![Freddie Gibbs](/assets/images/freddie-gibbs.jpg)

+I'll never forget when he did his part of [_Something to Rap About_](https://youtu.be/POw27Wug4wo), and then called upon the audience to do the Tyler, The Creator part.
+Which fell apart after just one or two sentences, so we got rightfully made fun of for the fact that we were just mumbling along.
+Fun times!